maxastyler/Precision-Refrigerator/README.md

 To get more specific help with each program, the -h flag can be used when running to print all available options.

+## Quick Usage Example
+Run the FridgeServer.py class as a daemon
+'''
+./FridgeServer.py
+'''
+Now run FridgeTK to connect to this running daemon.
+'''
+./FridgeTK
+'''
+Once you're done with FridgeTK, shutdown the daemon.
+'''
+./FridgeServer.py stop
+'''

 # Requirements
 This project runs with python3